NikhilSinha0/nba_projections/README.md

 ### How it works

 There are 2 models utilized in this project.
 The first model projects the length of the player's career.
 This model is built upon an LSTM with a feedforward network at the end.
-Once we generate a prediction for the length of the career, we pass the player's data into a second timeseries forecasting model to generate predictions for the player's statistics.
+Once we generate a prediction for the length of the career, we pass the player's data into a second sequence transduction model to generate predictions for the player's statistics.
 We utilize the prediction from the first model as the forecasting window in the second model.
-This model is utilizing transformers based on the Informer and FEDFormer papers.
+This model is utilizing transformers to effectively do sequence transduction.
+While not exactly reducible, this problem is somewhat akin to a next word prediction problem, where the word embeddings are effectively replaced with a feedforward network on top of the player's statistics represented as a vector.

 ### Tools